TZer0/tzer0.github.io/discord.md

 ### AcceptBot
 I have made a bot called AcceptBot ([source code](https://bitbucket.org/TZer0/acceptbot/src)).
 Click [here](https://discord.com/api/oauth2/authorize?client_id=701052118903029760&permissions=268560448&redirect_uri=https%3A%2F%2Funderhound.eu&scope=bot) to add it.

+A very quick demo of setting up AcceptBot and using it can be found [here](https://www.youtube.com/watch?v=S6FX56gEu8k).

 It allows for faster handling of users coming through the airlock.

 The way it works is that people must mention one of the trigger words such as "accept", "read", or "rules" and if they do, you can have the bot scan their message and let them in.